 Like his mechanical installations, lacking human touch, Weinfeld’s paintings also present performative gestures made in one go created via mechanical tools such as airbrush or stencils that stain the white paper.
 Work tools, machines, body parts, and any of their combination are economically depicted discharging, hammering, spraying or flashing light.
 Many of the works present one clear, schematic, monochromatic printed or sprayed image that creates a hazy, graphic staining quality like rushed graffiti.
 The clumsy character of the painterly gestures created by mechanical means that hinder control, make the depicted situations seem like contextless actions that leave crude signs as effects of the “original” act.
 For example, a greyish meat grinder that produces a bright red chunk of ground meat; or a sketched head with a mouth streaming a river of black ink.

 Using metaphors and a lot of humor Weinfeld formulizes his artistic practice as impulsive, deviating from the straight and narrow, on the tip of internal collapse; an artistic gesture done (literally) in default mode and leaving its traces in the form of line, stain or light.
 This is a moment of awareness that invites quietude, foreign emptiness; a movement that echoes meandering through unfamiliar planes slowly fading away.

-Default was Supported by Rabinovitch fund for the arts.
+Default was Supported by Rabinovitch fund for the arts and Tel Aviv Municipality.